Customer Relationship Summary

 3. Investment Management: Everspire analyzes market conditions, asset classes, and investment vehicles; constructs model portfolios; implements those models in your account(s); and monitors your portfolio on an ongoing basis (our SMA service).
 We can also manage multiple or complex accounts for tax efficiency and cash management (our UMA service).
 These services are offered on a discretionary basis, which means that you grant us limited authority to buy and sell investments without asking for authorization each time.

 Wrap Fee Program: We also offer the above services through a wrap fee program.
-In a wrap fee program you do not pay any trading costs for accounts enrolled in the program.
-Wrap fee clients must use Charles Schwab as their account custodian.
-One version of our wrap fee program utilizes Charles Schwab’s automated (“robo”) trading platform and those accounts have a $5,000 minimum.
+You do not pay trading costs in wrap program accounts.
+Wrap fee clients must use Charles Schwab as their custodian.
+One version of our wrap program (e6Portfolios) uses Schwab’s automated trading platform and has a $5,000 account minimum.

 Limited Investment Offerings: While we can advise on any investment asset, we primarily recommend mutual funds, ETFs, and individual stocks in our model portfolios.

-Additional information: Please see Items 4 and 7 of our Form ADV, Part 2A brochure (“Firm Brochure”) or Items 4.A and 5 of our Form ADV, Part 2A Appendix 1 (“Wrap Brochure”) These documents can be accessed here.
+Additional information: Please see Items 4 and 7 of our Form ADV, Part 2A (“Firm Brochure”) or Items 4.A and 5 of our Form ADV, Part 2A Appendix 1 (“Wrap Brochure”), accessible by visiting here.

 Questions to Ask Us: